Picovoice/porcupine/binding/android/README.md

 ## PorcupineManager

-Provides a high-level API that takes care of audio recording and processing.
+Provides a high-level API that takes care of audio recording as well.